ITU Artificial Intelligence/Machine Learning in 5G Challenge

 We define a training pilot as an OFDM symbol known at both the TX and the RX.
 The challenge consists of estimating the frequency selective MIMO channel at low SNR from a low number of received training pilots.
 ML-based solutions or any type of conventional approach that exploits millimeter wave channel sparsity can be submitted as a proposed solution to the challenge.
 Note that conventional algorithms can also use the training data to learn any type of prior to be leveraged by the proposed algorithm.
 For example, in , online learning is used to obtain the AoD statistics at a BS and design a compressed sensing matrix for compressive beam alignment.

-The Channel Training Dataset that we provide here consist of a collection of 10,000 channels in HDF5 format obtained from Raymobtime dataset s004, generated at the servers at UFPA and UT Austin hosted by the research groups coordinated by Prof. Aldebaro Klautau, Prof. Robert Heath and Prof. Nuria González-Prelcic (last two faculty members moving now to NC State University).
+The Channel Training Dataset that we provide here consist of a collection of 10,000 channels in HDF5 format obtained from Raymobtime dataset s004, generated at the servers at UFPA and UT Austin hosted by the research groups coordinated by Prof. Aldebaro Klautau, Prof. Robert Heath and Prof. Nuria González-Prelcic (last two faculty members now at NC State University).
 Raymobtime data sets are generated by ray tracing.
 The methodology used to generate the channels is summarized in Figure 2 and described in detail in .

 Participants have to train their networks using 100 received pilots in the frequency domain for each one of the provided channels.
 To generate the pilots, we provide a Matlab implementation of the previously described MIMO-OFDM system, which considers analog-only pseudorandom precoders and combiners during training as described in , .
 The Matlab code can be downloaded here.
 The script to be executed is “gen_RXtraining_SNR_Raymobtime”.
 The script allows to load or save data in MAT or HDF5 files.
+The second script, “gen_channel_ray_tracing rev” creates the MIMO channel matrices from the ray tracing channels in the training data set.
+It is called by “gen_RXtraining_SNR_Raymobtime”.
+Please, note that this second script had been revised.

 Using the provided code and the Channel Training Dataset, participants should generate three training datasets containing the received pilots for SNR=-15dB, -10 dB, and -5 dB.
 Each training set corresponds to a given SNR.
 Thus, Training Dataset 1 corresponds to SNR=-15 dB; Training Dataset 2 corresponds to SNR=-10 dB, and Training Dataset 3 corresponds to -5 dB.
 Participants only have to set up the parameter called data_set in the provided script to 1, 2 or 3.
 By doing this, the code initializes the SNR and the file name that stores the received training symbols to their corresponding values.